AI Hallucinated Cases in Canadian Courts | Courtready

 Geographic Spread

-Fictitious Citations and AI Issues Across Canada
+AI Hallucinations and Fictitious Citations Across Canada

 Click a province or territory to filter the database below.